 Filliers 28 Pine Blossom get’s its name from the core Filliers 28 Gin and its 28 infused botanicals.
 Listing them here would take up way too much space, but it has everything that a Gin lover loves and more.
 There are the florals and spices, the citrus and the barks … the actual recipe is a bit of a family secret, but it’s all there and then some.

 The “Pine Blossom” goes a bit beyond with the addition of … you guessed it … Scots Pine blossoms, which enhance the freshness of the Gin.
 The net effect is like sipping a fine cocktail in the middle of the forest on an early Spring morning.
 And at more than 42% ABV, it will stand up to just about any cocktail recipe you can dream up.

-The Flavour Spiral™ shows the most common flavours that you'll taste in Filliers Dry Gin 28 Pine Blossom and gives you a chance to have a taste of it before actually tasting it.
+The Flavor Spiral™ shows the most common flavors that you'll taste in Filliers Dry Gin 28 Pine Blossom and gives you a chance to have a taste of it before actually tasting it.

 We invented Flavor Spiral™ here at Flaviar to get all your senses involved in tasting drinks and, frankly, because we think that classic tasting notes are boring.